reactjs/react.dev/src/content/reference/react-dom/components/form.md

 `<form>` supports all [common element props.](/reference/react-dom/components/common#props)

 [`action`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#action): a URL or function.
-When a URL is passed to `action` the form will behave like the HTML form component.
+When a URL is passed to `action` the form will behave like the HTML form Component.
 When a function is passed to `action` the function will handle the form submission.
 The function passed to `action` may be async and will be called with a single argument containing the [form data](https://developer.mozilla.org/en-US/docs/Web/API/FormData) of the submitted form.
-The `action` prop can be overridden by a `formAction` attribute on a `<button>`, `<input type="submit">`, or `<input type="image">` component.
+The `action` prop can be overridden by a `formAction` attribute on a `<button>`, `<input type="submit">`, or `<input type="image">` Component.

 #### Caveats {/*caveats*/}